Grease & Oil

-If you should experience a back up of sewage into your home you should call the EHTMUA at (609) 926-2671 immediately.
-A crew will plunge the sewer line at the cleanout located closest to the street or curbline.
+If you should experience a backup of sewage into your home please call the EHTMUA at (609) 926-2671 immediately.
+The cleanout located closest to the street or curbline will be inspected and/or plunged by the Authority.
 After hours, weekends and holidays, please call (609) 927-5200.

 Each home or business tied into the public sewer system will have a cleanout somewhere in the front or side yard.
 This is the place where the home ties into the sewer system and will generally be near the road.
 This cleanout is a very important part of the sewer system since it provides access to clean the lines in the event of a blockage or if you experience a back up in your home.
 These cleanouts must be maintained by the property owner.
 Each cleanout is to be capped, preferably with a cap made of brass as they are much stronger than the original PVC caps.